tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Blob-Service-Properties.md

     -   Prefixed headers, where a prefix of the header is provided, such as **x-ms-meta-data\***.
 Specifying a prefix in this manner allows or exposes any header that begins with the given prefix.
 A maximum of two prefixed headers may be specified on the request.

 -   The methods (or HTTP verbs) specified in the **AllowedMethods** element must conform to the methods supported by Azure storage service APIs.
-Supported methods are DELETE, GET, HEAD, MERGE, POST, OPTIONS and PUT.
+Supported methods are DELETE, GET, HEAD, MERGE, PATCH, POST, OPTIONS and PUT.

  Specifying CORS rules on the request is optional.
 If you call `Set Blob Service Properties` without specifying the **Cors** element in the request body, any existing CORS rules are maintained.